Generalization and Robustness of the Tilted Empirical Risk: Preliminaries

-\textbf{Information-theoretic Approach:} For the information-theoretic approach, as the hypothesis $H$ is a random variable under a learning algorithm as Markov kernel, i.e., $P_{H|S}$, we take expectations over the hypothesis $H$ over the above expressions for fixed $h$ to define the expected true risk, expected empirical risk, and expected tilted generalization error,
+\textbf{Information-theoretic Approach:} For the information-theoretic approach, as the hypothesis $H$ is a random variable under a learning algorithm as Markov kernel, i.e., $P_{H|S}$, we take expectations over the hypothesis $H$.
+We denote the expected true risk, expected empirical risk, expected entropic risk, and expected tilted generalization error by

-Similar to \eqref{eq: expected risks}, we define the tilted population risk and the tilted generalization error, \eqref{eq: RTET} and \eqref{eq: tilted gen}, as expectations.
-We also provide upper bounds on the absolute value of expected tilted generalization error with respect to the joint distribution of $S$ and $H$, of the form
+where $Q_{H,S}\in\{P_H\otimes \mu^{\otimes n}, P_{H,S} \}$.
+In addition to bounds of the form \eqref{eq: gen term}, we provide upper bounds on the absolute value of expected tilted generalization error with respect to the joint distribution of $S$ and $H$, of the form